nelliecampbell/ML-in-Patients-with-Cholangiocarcinoma/README.md

 Exploratory analysis
 Data Cleaning/Engineering
 ML Target Variable overall survival (Months)
-  Split Data into Target and Features
+--Split Data into Target and Features
-  Handle categorical variables before feature selection
+--Handle categorical variables before feature selection
-  Feature selection
+--Feature selection
   Define models and metrics
   Cross-validation for the training set
   Fit the training model and make predictions on the test set